 37"W x 27"H

 All of my raku tiles are individually cut 9" square from 3/8" thick slabs of clay.
 After drying, they are bisque fired standing upright in the kiln.
 Then I lay them out in the desired size and shape, and draw the pattern on them with a pencil.
 Using the pattern as a guide, I then apply underglazes and glazes in the desired areas.
-Each tile is created from homemade glazes that I make using different combustibles.
+Each tile is created from proprietary glazes that I make using different combustibles.

 They are then fired 3 at a time in the raku kiln.
 To hang the ceramic tiles, 4 loop tabs are chemically bonded to the back of each tile.
 After the bond cures, a wire is threaded through the tabs and secured, so the top of the wire on all of the tiles is 1 1/8" from the top edge when stretched tight.
 Then I hang the piece using 10 pound picture hooks.
 When in I get the spacing correct, I take the art tiles down and make a template for clients to use when hanging in their space.